 The project requirements included the machine to be completely autonomous.
 At its core, the requirements of this project required complex part inspection with a packaging rate of 15PPM.
 The Machine changeover is not to surpass 10 minutes.
 The HMI (Human Machine Interface) must be programmed for multiple recipes.
-All machine guarding was required NFPA 79 and OSHA standards.
+All machine guarding was required by NFPA 79 and OSHA standards.
 The machine was equipped with strategic service areas.
-The control system was UL certified.
+The control system was UL-certified.
 All equipment met NEC standards as specified by the customer.

 Final Stations Include:

 Valve Part In-Feed- A driven conveyor supplies the machine with valve parts.

 Valve Guide Pick- The Fanuc robot picks the part with a parallel jaw gripper.
 The robot positions the parts in the camera and micrometer inspection stations.

 Micrometer- a digital micrometer checks the Edge and inner part for flaws and inconsistencies.
 Rejected parts are placed in the reject chute located on the top of the machine table.

 Camera Inspection- The camera inspection scans the part edge for flaws and inconsistencies.
 Rejected parts are placed in the reject chute located on the top of the machine table.

 Array Building Table- Parts that pass inspection are placed on the array building table.

 Part Transfer- The parts are picked from the array building table by a vacuum pickhead, The gantry then positions the pickhead into the case.